What is the GCSE?

 The AQA French GCSE is divided into three themes:

-The reading, writing and listening units are each assessed by a written exam.
+The reading, writing and listening units of the AQA French GCSE are each assessed by a written exam.
 The speaking unit is assessed by a conversation assessment.
 Each assessment is worth 60 marks, or 25% of the overall GCSE.

 Tips for the GCSE French exams